 Mobilization for Justice’s programs reach individuals and families facing crises on basic issues, such as housing, government benefits, employment, health care, consumer debt, children’s education and family issues.
 Our practice areas include:

-Adult Home Advocacy: MFJ provides advocacy and trainings to adult home residents throughout New York City and pursues individual and affirmative litigation on issues that impact adult home residents.
+Adult Home Advocacy: MFJ provides advocacy and trainings to adult home residents throughout New York City and pursues individual and affirmative litigation on issues affecting residents’ abilities to integrate into the community.

 Bankruptcy: MFJ helps low-income New Yorkers alleviate crushing debt so they can avoid financial ruin and homelessness and get a fresh financial start.

-Children with Mental Illness: MFJ assists children with mental illness and their families through medical-legal partnerships with Bellevue, Kings County and Harlem Hospitals.
+Children with Mental Illness: MFJ assists children with mental illness and their families through medical-legal partnerships with Bellevue, Kings County and Harlem Hospitals to obtain education supports for the children and to stabilize the families if they face housing, immigration or other legal problems.

 Consumer Rights: MFJ provides advice, counsel and representation to low-income New Yorkers on a wide range of consumer issues, including debt, improper judgments, identity theft, student loans, financial scams, or other forms of financial exploitation.